Focused Cardiac Ultrasound - Peri-Arrest

 Completion of the course requires a 70% pass mark of all pre-reading cases, simulator cases, and exam.

 This course is available for claiming below CME / CPD:

 For more information, go to How to Claim CME and CPD.

 Click on the ‘Enrol now’ button to be guided to the application form.

-Participants are required to inform our office in writing if they need to cancel their place on a FUSE/FCU course or iHeartScan workshop.
-Requests to cancel a course or workshop or to transfer to another course or workshop must be sent by email to firstname.lastname@example.org.
+- Participants are required to inform our office in writing by completing this form if they need to cancel their place in a workshop.

 A: Level 6, Centre for Medical Research (entrance 5), Royal Parade, Parkville VIC 3050